 When loading your backpack, follow these simple rules:

-- 15 Percent Maximum Weight: if your child who weighs 100 pounds, they shouldn’t wear a loaded school backpack heavier than 15 pounds
+- 15 Percent Maximum Weight: if your child weighs 100 pounds, they shouldn’t wear a loaded school backpack heavier than 15 pounds

 - Arrange books and materials securely